 Claude Nicolas Ledoux’s propositions for a House of Pleasure in Paris and the ideal city of Chaux are enigmatic projects recognized by their unmistakably phallic configurations.
 The phallic floor plan of the Oikema offers a piece of information to decipher the ideal city of Chaux as a fragment of the human anatomy.
-Reacting to the exigencies of the revolution, Ledoux dismembered the classical anthropomorphic analogy and replaced it with a hybrid plan.
+Reacting to the revolution’s exigencies, Ledoux dismembered the classical anthropomorphic analogy and replaced it with a hybrid plan.

 Oikema: House of Pleasure Technical Information